SwJay/mbft/README.md

 # mbft-vldb

-This repo contains code for paper 1468.
+This repo contains code for paper "Authenticated Aggregate Queries with Boolean Range Predicates on Blockchains".

 - data: contains the dataset used for experiments